alexandergrib/ms2/testing.md

 ## HTML/CSS validation

-- HTML validator: No errors or warnings to show.
+- HTML validator results: No errors or warnings to show.
-- CSS Validator: Show 1 warning (Imported style sheets are not checked in direct input and file upload modes) this just tell me that the validator doesn't check imported stylesheets(in my case, this is the google fonts import).
+- CSS Validator results: Show 1 warning (Imported style sheets are not checked in direct input and file upload modes) this just tell me that the validator doesn't check imported stylesheets(in my case, this is the google fonts import).

+## Further Testing
+- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- A large amount of testing was done to ensure that all pages were linking correctly.
+- Console output was used to test functions are working correctly during development stage.
+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 # Usability testing done by a real user